 OBTAINING AN ABSENTEE BALLOT

 In person: You can obtain an application at any Registrar of Voters.
-To cast the ballot, mark the ballot card and return it to the town clerk's office in your town of residence.

-Emergency Voting: Connecticut emergency absentee ballot application
+Emergency Voting: For an emergency ballot within 6 days of an election Connecticut emergency absentee ballot application (English) and (Spanish)

 SUBMITTING AN ABSENTEE BALLOT